 Inadequate Campus Life Experience

 Most community colleges allow students to fit their education around their life; hence campus life is not a priority.
 While there are opportunities to take part in athletics, organizations, and clubs, they are not integrated into campus life.
-Students who prefer an energetic social atmosphere will find community colleges lacking.
+Students who prefer an energetic social atmosphere will find attending a community college lacking.

 Limited Degree Program Options